 Start Time (e.g. yyyy-MM-dd -OR- yyyy-MM-ddTHH:mm:ss)

 Start DateTime for data fetch.
-Tickets modified after this date/time is fetched.
+Records modified after this date/time is fetched.
 You can enter date in yyyy-MM-dd or yyyy-MM-ddTHH:mm:ss format.
 You can also use functions to get date.
 Supported functions now|today|yesterday|weekstart|weekend|monthstart|monthend|yearstart|yearend and supported intervals for add/subtract are ms|s|sec|min|h|hour|y|year|d|day|m|month|y|year.
-Example monthstart-3d (subtract 3days from month start)
+Example monthstart-3d (subtract 3days from month start), now-5h (current time minus 5 hours), today-1m (today minus one month)

 Option